EduID-Mobile/Architecture-and-Requirements/version2/20-service-architecture.md

 ![edu-ID Token Tree](images/eduid_app_token_revokation_tree.png)

-System administrators and users can revoke tokens via the eduID Service as well as through an edu-ID Mobile App client (10).
+System administrators and users can revoke tokens via the edu-ID Service as well as through an edu-ID Mobile App client (10).

 If an edu-ID Mobile App client or the edu-ID Service request to [revoke a client's service access token](https://tools.ietf.org/html/rfc7009), then the Federation Service MUST revoke all related app access tokens.